Long post alert!

 Please suggest places to stay in Sri Lanka

 Sri Lanka is big on tourism.
 So the hotel and home-stay scene is great.
 You’ll never fall short of decent accommodation, although based on the season, the prices may vary.
 I booked my hotels from Hikkaduwa to Kandy only a week prior.
-In Anuradhapura, Mannar and Jaffna, I booked my hotel a couple of hours before check in.
+In Anuradhapura, Mannar and Jaffna, I booked my hotels on the go.

 Over the course of my trip, I stayed at lovely beach properties, guest houses, homestays, hostels, cottages, luxurious villas and even a lagoon house.